Benton man pleads guilty to child pornography charges - NewsBreak

 LITTLE ROCK, Ark. – A Benton man has been convicted and sentenced to 20 years in prison for charges of possessing child pornography.

-According to a release, 47-year-old David Jefferson Brown was convicted on four counts of distributing, possessing or viewing matter depicting sexually explicit conduct involving a child.
+According to a release, 46-year-old David Jefferson Brown was convicted on four counts of distributing, possessing or viewing matter depicting sexually explicit conduct involving a child.

 Brown pleaded guilty and was sentenced to 30 years in prison, however, ten years were suspended conditioned on good behavior.Conway detective arrested on child porn charges